firecomm/firecomm-documentation/Stub/overview.md

 ```

 The primary methods that are available on the stub.
-  1. The constructor, which will allow you to instantiate an arbitrary number of channels and for that service.
+  1. The constructor, which will allow you to instantiate a channel for that service.
   2. The methods that are available on an ordinary gRPC client/channel.
   3. Your gRPC methods from the service you passed into that Stub, which have been extended by Firecomm with added functionality.
-For example:
-      1. Unary calls support Promise-handling for asycnhroniticty if no callback is supplied.
+      1. Unary calls support Promise-handling for asycnhroniticity if no callback is supplied.
       2. Metadata can now be passed in as a Javascript object directly.
       3. Support for interceptors and interceptor providers on all four client methods.